 On Dominica and Calibishie

 - Paul Crask’s website is a great source of information on the island, and he is an even-handed purveyor of insight on the impact of Hurricane Maria and the progress of recovery.
 The most recent edition of his Bradt Guide to Dominica remains the best resource (and one of the best guidebooks to any destination I’ve ever read), but it was written pre-Maria.
-Especially valuable to the traveller is the listing of hikes and activities currently in play.

 - Ann Keener, a passionate advocate of local foods and a phenomenal cook, spent about four months at Villa PassiFlora as part of our caretaking team.
 Her blog contains some wonderful insights into procuring and preparing the magnificent natural bounty of Dominica, as well as a sometimes amusing look at our trip to the Boiling Lake.